Battle of Cuito Cuanavale: Objectives and outcomes

 The Battle of Cuito Cuanavale was part of the Angolan Civil War, itself a proxy war in the Cold War.
 The FAPLA strategic objective was to destroy UNITA, win the civil war and thus take sole control of the entire country.
 As part of that process FAPLA brigades advanced south-east from Cuito Cuanavale to attack UNITA at Mavinga.

 The South African strategic objective was to prevent SWAPO from using southern Angola to launch attacks into South West Africa.
 To achieve this the SADF supported UNITA in southern Angola, and when FAPLA advanced from Cuito Cuanavale to attack UNITA at Mavinga, the SADF intervened to protect UNITA by stopping that advance.

 The FAPLA attack was comprehensively smashed by the SADF intervention, with FAPLA and its Cuban allies suffering heavy casualties.
-The SADF objective was thus achieved, in that the FAPLA advance was halted outside Cuito Cuanavale, and was abandoned shortly thereafter.
+Members of the ANC claim that MK also lost about 100 combatants.
+The SADF's immediate objective was thus achieved, in that the FAPLA advance was halted outside Cuito Cuanavale, and was abandoned shortly thereafter.

 The Cuban/Angolan objective was thereafter reduced to securing the town of Cuito Cuanavale on the west of the river from capture.
 The SADF had a political imperative to avoid casualties wherever possible.
 There was never an attempt made to capture the town of Cuito Cuanavale, and the SADF had orders to avoid the town unless it fell into their hands without a fight.

 Although the SADF achieved its objective of stopping the advance and protecting UNITA, FAPLA/Cuba also claimed victory in the battle.
-In a speech to the Cuban people delivered while visiting Cuba in 1991, Nelson Mandela repeatedly reiterated this view, and claimed that the battle of Cuito Cuanavale "marked an important step in the struggle to free the continent and our country of the scourge of apartheid."
-This perspective locates the outcome of the battle within the context of the withdrawal of the SADF from Angola and the independence of Angola.

-The Battle opened the window of opportunity for a negotiated settlement in South Africa as well as the implementation of UN Resolution 435 that brought independence to Namibia.
-It was thus a strategic watershed event with regional and even global significance.

-The UNITA strategic objective was to survive, and ultimately to rule the country.
-They succeeded in surviving, and they continue to contest elections, but have never won a parliamentary majority.